Xuehong-pdx/Collaborative-Projects/README.md

 # Coloborative-Projects

+The scope

-The scopeThis project aims to derive insights from health related data.
+This project aims to derive insights from health related data.

 Phase I: initial table cleaning